This is not your average coaching!

 I charge $350 per "hour"

-Most reviews will take 1-3 hours to make (either in a written format or lately mostly custom recorded videos).
+Most reviews will be around 1-3 hours.
 I'd usually recommend the first one as at least 1,5h.

 It depends on how many leaks you have and how much in depth you want to go.
 If you are not sure, you can send me your hands for free to quickly check and I can give you a suggestion based on that.
 (Or we can for example just start with preflop and extend it to postflop later).